Code-Institute-Submissions/ms3-cookery-instructions_AugResub/README.md

 1. As a user, I want to be able to easily find the favourite dishes that I am looking for.
 2. As a user, I want to search the dishes by using simple words.
 3. As a user, I want to select dishes by their appearance.
-4. As a user, I want to know the ingredients,method and cooking instruction for specific dishes.
+4. As a user, I want to know the ingredients, method and cooking instruction for specific dishes.
 5. As a user, I want to contact the admin of the page if I am facing some technical issues.
 6. As a user, I want to register or sign up my account and able to add their own recipes.
 7. As a registered user, I want to login my account and make some changes to my recipes.